schollz/paracosms/README.md

 ![tracker](https://user-images.githubusercontent.com/6550035/181917589-70709080-8a9c-4f12-bd71-668668f7b20c.jpg)

-pushing a key on a keyboard opens the tracker. twising an encoder closes the tracker (but it will still be running if you started it).
+pushing a key on a keyboard opens the tracker. twisting an encoder closes the tracker (but it will still be running if you started it).

 the keyboard layout closely follows the [renoise layout](https://tutorials.renoise.com/wiki/Playing_Notes_with_the_Computer_Keyboard).